A clean lookup isn’t a clean carrier.

 Every signal traces back to a filing.

 Nothing on fleetfax is a broker’s complaint, an anonymous review, or a score you take on faith.
 Every flag is computed from the federal record, states what the data shows, and links to the filings behind it, with their dates.
+The call stays yours: write your own policy and carriers read against your rules, never a black-box grade.
 If you ever need to show your work, the evidence is already attached.
 It’s the promise in the name: the fax is for facts.

 14 of 22 observed power units were previously inspected under USDOT ******* (authority revoked).
 Matched by VIN across inspection records.